-uring the past five decades, the booming offshore activities of the Oil and Gas Industry required new approaches to processing and transportation of the well streams from platforms and subsea fields.
+During the past five decades, the booming offshore activities of the oil and gas industries required new approaches to processing and transportation of the well streams from platforms and subsea fields.
 FPSO (Floating Production, Storage and Offloading) vessels offer an economical and flexible alternative to further develop remote fields without pipeline connection to onshore treatment facilities.